AdrianLThomas/Angular-and-ASP.NET-Core-Feature-Toggling/README.md

 The nice thing is that since these components don't even get rendered, the components will not execute any code (thus any further API calls they would be making (and failing) will not be made at all).

 # Adding new features
-So if you want to add a new feature, you need to follow these steps:
+So, in a nutshell when adding a new feature the following steps should be followed:
-1. Create a new feature class in your API
+1. Create a new feature class in the API
 1. Register the feature with IoC container
 1. Add a setting for said feature to AppSettings.json (_remember to name it the same as the class name_)
 1. Expose the feature via API endpoint